oresat/oresat-linux/docs/standards/oresat-projects.rst

 All Linux boards will use the 4.19 TI Debian kernel as it has support for PRUs on the `Octavo A8`_ from `TI`_ and `beagleboard`_.

 Only `APT`_  will be used as a package manager.
 The goal is to avoid using other pacakge managers like `pip`_ as much as possible.
-Don't want to have to deal with multiple package managers.
+It would be a pain to deal with multiple package managers.

 All networking will be handled by systemd-networkd.